rgsoc-jam/rgsoc-jam.github.io/_posts/2016-08-12-borrow-checker.md

     })
 }
 {% endhighlight %}
+- A few things to notice in the code:
     - The reason there are `r` and `referrer` is that if it's written into one line (`let r_referrer = self.request.borrow().referer.borrow()`), it will throw a life time error.
 See [here](https://rgsoc-jam.github.io/articles/2016-08/cat-day).
     - In `match` if `referrer` does not have `&*`, it will throw a type mismatch error.
 This is because `referrer` is a `Ref<>` type, and it is trying to match against `Referer` enum.
     - So, you may want to dereference (`*referrer`) so that you can use `referrer` as a `Referer` enum type through deref coercions.
 However, that will be trying to move `referrer` out of borrowed context.